AnyBody/GitHub-Actions-Example/README.md

 When the license server is publicly available on the internet, it must be secured with a password.

-The license server password is also defined with an environment variable (`RLM_LICENSE_PASSWORD`), but to prevent anyone from obtaining the password it should be stored with [GitHub system for encrypted screets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+The license server password is also defined with an environment variable (`RLM_LICENSE_PASSWORD`), but to prevent anyone from obtaining the password it should be stored with [GitHub's system for encrypted screets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 With that in place the license server password can then be specified in the steps that launch AnyBody: